k3s-io/docs/docs/networking/distributed-multicloud.md

 ---
-title: "Distributed hybrid or multicloud cluster"
+title: Distributed hybrid or multicloud cluster
 ---

 A K3s cluster can still be deployed on nodes which do not share a common private network and are not directly connected (e.g. nodes in different public clouds).
 There are two options to achieve this: the embedded k3s multicloud solution and the integration with the `tailscale` VPN provider.